-In August 2019, the Company entered into a Program Agreement and a Unitholder Option Agreement with GeneTx Biotherapeutics LLC, or GeneTx, to collaborate on the development of GeneTx's GTX-102, an ASO for the treatment of Angelman syndrome.
-Pursuant to the terms of the Unitholder Option Agreement, the Company made an upfront payment of \$20.0 million for an exclusive option to acquire GeneTx, which was exercisable any time prior to 30 days following FDA acceptance of the Investigational New Drug Application, or IND, for GTX-102.
-Pursuant to the agreement, upon acceptance of the IND, which occurred in January 2020, the Company elected to extend the option period by paying an option extension payment of \$25.0 million during the quarter ended March 31, 2020, which was recorded as an in-process research and development expense.
-In April 2022, the parties entered into an amendment to the Unitholder Option Agreement, or the Amendment, which provided the Company with an additional, earlier option to acquire GeneTx for an option exercise price of \$75.0 million based on the earlier of receipt of interim data in the Phase 1/2 study or a specified date, such option, the Interim Option.
+In August 2019, the Company entered into a Program Agreement and a Unitholder Option Agreement with GeneTx to collaborate on the development of GeneTx's GTX-102, an ASO for the treatment of Angelman syndrome.
+Pursuant to the terms of the Unitholder Option Agreement, the Company made an upfront payment of \$20.0 million for an exclusive option to acquire GeneTx, which was exercisable any time prior to 30 days following FDA acceptance of the IND for GTX-102.
+Pursuant to the agreement, upon acceptance of the IND, which occurred in January 2020, the Company elected to extend the option period by paying an option extension payment of \$25.0 million (option extension premium) during the quarter ended March 31, 2020, which was recorded as an inprocess research and development expense.
+In April 2022, the parties entered into an amendment to the Unitholder Option Agreement (the "Amendment") which provided the Company with an additional, earlier option to acquire GeneTx for an option exercise price of \$75.0 million based on the earlier of receipt of interim data in the Phase 1/2 study or a specified date (such option, the "Interim Option").